-The problem with many plywood projects isn’t making the project itself, as plywood is stable and easy to machine; but in finishing the plywood in such a way that looks good.
-Well finished, plywood can look as nice as any other wood; but if it’s poorly finished, people can tell.
+The problem with many plywood projects isn’t making the project itself, as plywood is stable and easy to machine, but finishing the plywood in a way that looks good.
+Well finished plywood can look as nice as any other wood, but if it’s poorly finished, people can tell.

-Proper finish starts with selecting the right plywood, especially the plywood grade.
-Lower grade plywood, especially construction grade plywood, is not designed for fine finishing; but rather for use in places where it is not visible.
-For fine finish, start out with some quality hardwood.
+A proper finish starts with selecting the right plywood, especially the plywood grade.
+Lower-grade plywood, especially construction-grade plywood, is not designed for fine finishing but rather for use in places where it is not visible.
+For a fine finish, start out with some quality hardwood.
 If softwood is desired, at least select a high grade of softwood.
 A-grade face finish is the only option for a good finish on softwood furniture made of plywood, while A and B grades work well for hardwood plywood.

-The most common finishes used with plywood are paint and stain.
-But those aren’t the only options by far.
-Nor are we limited to only one way of finishing with paint and one with stain.
-There are other finish materials that can be used with these, as well as different techniques which will create special effects in our finish, even making plywood look like it is some other material.
+The most common finishes used with plywood are paint and stain, but those aren’t the only options.
+We aren’t limited to only one way of finishing with paint or stain.
+Other finish materials can be used with these, as well as different techniques that will create special effects in our finish, even making plywood look like some other material.

-By and large, most people think of a stained and varnished finish as being a finer finish than a painted one.
+Most people think of a stained and varnished finish as being a finer finish than a painted one.
 We all enjoy the natural beauty of wood and like to let it shine through whenever we can.
-But not all stained and varnished finishes end up looking good, mostly because people try to rush through the process, rather than taking the time to properly prepare the surface and apply the finish properly.
+But not all stained and varnished finishes end up looking good, mostly because people try to rush through the process rather than taking the time to properly prepare the surface and apply the finish.

-Creating a smooth finish is actually more about sanding, than it is varnishing, although varnish is used.
-Nevertheless, quality finishing materials, which provide high build-up, are important to achieve the kind of high-grade finish that’s likely to impress people.
+Creating a smooth finish is actually more about sanding than varnishing, although varnish is used.
+Nevertheless, quality finishing materials, which provide high build-up, are essential to achieve a high-grade finish that will impress people.

-Start by sanding the entire surface with 220 grit sandpaper, smoothing the entire surface of the project, while taking care not to sand through the face veneer.
-Hardwood plywood will often have very thin face veneer, 1/40th of an inch thick, so care must be taken.
-Some sanding with coarser grits may be necessary, before 220 grit is used, but the final sanding should be with 220 grit sandpaper, removing all scratch marks from sanding with coarser grades of sandpaper.
+Start by sanding the entire surface with 220 grit sandpaper, smoothing the whole surface of the project while taking care not to sand through the face veneer.
+Hardwood plywood often has a fragile face veneer, 1/40th of an inch thick, so care must be taken.
+Some sanding with coarser grits may be necessary before 220 grit is used, but the final sanding should be with 220 grit sandpaper, removing all scratch marks from sanding with coarser grades of sandpaper.

-Clean off sanding dust with a vacuum cleaner and then wipe down the project with a damp cloth to remove any dust remaining.
-Be sure to clean off the workbench or finishing area as well, removing dust that could end up in the finish.
+Clean off sanding dust with a vacuum cleaner and then wipe down the project with a damp cloth to remove any remaining dust.
+Be sure to clean off the workbench or finishing area, removing dust that could end up in the finish.

-If a stain is going to be used, this is the time for it.
-By and large, stains don’t affect the smoothness of the surface, although they can lift the grain, especially if the stain is allowed to dry on the surface, rather than being wiped off.
+If a stain will be used, this is the time for it.
+Stains don’t generally affect the smoothness of the surface, although they can lift the grain, especially if they are allowed to dry on the surface rather than being wiped off.

 Once the stain has had ample time to dry, apply a quality wood grain filler or sanding sealer.
-Wood grain filler or paste wood filler is used on open grain woods, such as oak, to fill the pores in the grain.
-Once it dries to a putty-like consistency, the piece should be rubbed down with natural burlap, removing the excess filler and only leaving it in the pores of the wood.
-Then the sanding sealer should be applied.
-This acts as a primer does for paint, sealing the surface pores, so that the varnish doesn’t soak in.
+Wood grain filler or paste wood filler is used on open-grain woods, such as oak, to fill the pores in the grain.
+Once it dries to a putty-like consistency, the piece should be rubbed down with natural burlap, removing the excess filler and leaving it in the wood’s pores.
+Then, the sanding sealer should be applied.
+This acts as a primer for paint, sealing the surface pores so that the varnish doesn’t soak in.

-Sanding sealers are usually fast-drying, so it can be lightly sanded with 220 grit sandpaper after about one-half hour.
+Sanding sealers are usually fast-drying, so they can be lightly sanded with 220 grit sandpaper after about half an hour.
 Wipe off the sanding dust with a tacky cloth.

 The project is now ready for the polyurethane finish.
 Floor finish is thicker than other polyurethanes, providing a heavier coat.
-Brush it on with a good natural bristle brush or foam brush, being careful to avoid any drips or runs.
+Brush it on with a good natural bristle or foam brush, carefully avoiding drips or runs.

-Once the polyurethane finish has dried, hand sand it lightly with 220 grit sandpaper to remove any bumps, especially where particles of dust settle in the finish.
-These will feel almost like grains of sand, when you rub your hand over the surface of the project.
+Once the polyurethane finish has dried, hand sand it lightly with 220 grit sandpaper to remove any bumps, especially where dust particles have settled in the finish.
+When you rub your hand over the surface of the project, these will feel almost like grains of sand.
 Wipe off the sanding dust with a clean, tacky cloth.

 Repeat the application of polyurethane as many times as necessary to build up a finish as thick as you would like, sanding lightly with 220 grit sandpaper between each coat.

-Once the finish is thick enough, sand the finish lightly with 400 grit sandpaper, and then with 600 grit sandpaper.
+Once the finish is thick enough, lightly sand it with 400 grit sandpaper and then 600 grit sandpaper.
 This will smooth out the varnish, providing a perfectly flat surface, hopefully without defects.
-For the final polish, buff the finish with a good quality carnauba wood floor wax.
+For the final polish, buff the finish with a good-quality carnauba wood floor wax.

 Painting for a Smooth Finish

-No painted plywood project is going to look as good as varnished will; but there are times when paint is more appropriate.
-As with staining and varnishing, the key to a good painted finish is proper surface preparation, sanding the surface smooth and flat, working through the grits of sandpaper down to 200 grit.
+No painted plywood project will look as good as a varnished one, but there are times when paint is more appropriate.
+As with staining and varnishing, the key to a good painted finish is proper surface preparation, sanding the surface smooth and flat, and working through the grits of sandpaper down to 200 grit.

-Once the plywood is sanded smooth, vacuum and then wipe of any remaining dust, cleaning the surface and the work area around the project.
-Any dust left behind is likely to find its way into the paint, so it’s good to remove it.
+Once the plywood is sanded smooth, vacuum and then wipe off any remaining dust, cleaning the surface and the work area around the project.
+Any dust left behind will likely find its way into the paint, so it’s good to remove it.

-Prime the surface of the wood with a fast-drying primer-sealer and allow to dry.
-Some primer-sealers will dry in as little as 30 minutes, allowing you to go on with the finish work.
+Prime the surface of the wood with a fast-drying primer-sealer and allow it to dry.
+Some primer-sealers will dry in as little as 30 minutes, allowing you to continue with the finish work.

-Running a hand over the surface of the project is a great way to tell how smooth it is and whether any grains of dust got into the primer.
+Running a hand over the project’s surface is a great way to tell how smooth it is and whether any grains of dust got into the primer.
 If they did, a light sanding with 220 grit sandpaper will knock them down, allowing the finish process to continue.
-It isn’t necessary to apply a second coating of primer, unless the project requires enough sanding to make the plywood visible again.
+It isn’t necessary to apply a second coating of primer unless the project requires enough sanding to make the plywood visible again.

-It shouldn’t take more than two coats of paint to cover any project, as long as high-quality paint is used.
-However, a third coat will often help to hide the grain and any irregularities in the paint itself, providing a smoother, more even finish.
+As long as high-quality paint is used, it shouldn’t take more than two coats of paint to cover any project.
+However, a third coat will often help hide the grain and any irregularities in the paint, providing a smoother, more even finish.

 Making Plywood Walls Look Good

-At times, it can be useful to cover walls with plywood, rather than covering them with drywall.
-Plywood is considerably stronger, so when there is a need for a more secure wall, that someone could not punch through or when dividing a workshop from a living area, it might be advisable to cover the wall with ½” AB grade plywood, rather than sheetrock.
+At times, it can be useful to cover walls with plywood rather than drywall.
+Plywood is considerably stronger, so when there is a need for a more secure wall that someone could not punch through or when dividing a workshop from a living area, it might be advisable to cover the wall with ½” AB grade plywood rather than sheetrock.

 The problem is that painted plywood tends to look like painted plywood, especially when it is used on walls, right next to drywall.
 The secret to getting it to look the same as the drywall, is to start by taping the plywood, just like you would with drywall.
 Then, skim coat the entire plywood surface with drywall mud and then sand it smooth.
 Once textured and painted, it will look just like the rest of the walls.